The Herald Democrat

 The Herald Democrat is a daily newspaper located in the twin cities of Sherman and Denison, Texas, in the United States.
 The Herald Democrat serves all of Grayson and Fannin County, Texas; parts of Collin, Cooke, Denton, Delta, Lamar and Hunt County, Texas; and part of Bryan County, Oklahoma.

+History

 The Herald Democrat was founded in 1996, when its owner, Stephens Media Group, merged the Denison Herald and the Sherman Democrat.
 Both papers had been founded in the Texoma area: 1879 in Sherman and 1889 in Denison.

-The paper is based in Sherman and has a bureau in downtown Denison.